giladnavot/Citi-camunda/.swm/execution-of-a-single-result-in-camunda.usx4rsow.sw.md

 # Querying the HAL single result

-The function `queryHalSingleResult` executes the filter single result and checks if the entity is not null.
+The function <SwmToken path="/engine-rest/engine-rest/src/main/java/org/camunda/bpm/engine/rest/sub/runtime/impl/FilterResourceImpl.java" pos="182:5:5" line-data="  public HalResource queryHalSingleResult(String extendingQuery) {">`queryHalSingleResult`</SwmToken> executes the filter single result and checks if the entity is not null.
 If the entity is not null, it converts the entity to a HAL resource.

 ```java
   public HalResource queryHalSingleResult(String extendingQuery) {